mleykamp/BoardGames/PITCHME.md

 @ol[list-bullets-black](false)
 - Total = ships on side + Attack card value (1-30).
 - Ties go to the Defender.
-- May play interrupt cards.
+- Players in battle may play interrupt cards.
 @olend

 @snapend